mnas4946/FormIQ_AICoach/README.md

 - **'q'** - Quit
 - **'p'** - Pause/Resume
 - **'c'** - Calibrate

+**Voice Feedback:**
+- The system will automatically speak:
+  - "Rep counted" when you complete a repetition
+  - Form feedback messages displayed on screen
+- 5-second cooldown between voice announcements prevents audio spam

 2. **Open the frontend**
 Open `frontend_disconnected/index.html` in your web browser to access the user interface.